jaziel1974/soft-design-challenge/README.md

 After running the command, all the apis will be available at http://localhost:8080 You also can find the PostmanCollection folder at the root folder with a postman collection to test the apis.

+### How to run the application remotely
+Alternatively, if you change and commit anything the Google Cloud based version will be automatically redeployed.
+In order to access the cloud based apis one must access the address